Shangzhi-Lu/Shangzhi-Lu.github.io/content/bio.md

 Hi, I'm Shangzhi Lu.
 I am currently a PhD candidate in Applied Psychology at The Chinese University of Hong Kong, Shenzhen.

-Before pursuing my PhD degree, I worked for one year at the Academy of Social Sciences in my hometown.

 My current research interests span four interconnected areas.

 First, I study youth mental health and positive development.
 My recent work examines how adverse childhood experiences influence adolescents' social-emotional competencies and life satisfaction, alongside topics such as rest intolerance, academic autonomy, and the authentic inner compass.
 I primarily use burst and longitudinal survey designs, together with advanced psychometric and statistical methods including machine learning, time-series dynamic network analysis, latent growth modeling, and dynamic structural equation modeling.
 Through this work, I aim to understand how long-term developmental patterns and short-term fluctuations dynamically interact in adolescent mental health and wellbeing.